Tours in Georgia Blog About Book Now

 How difficult is the Uplistsikhe cave city to explore?

 Uplistsikhe requires walking on uneven rocky terrain with some steep sections and narrow passages.
 Comfortable shoes with grip are essential.
 The site is manageable for most fitness levels but is not wheelchair accessible.
-Children can manage with adult supervision.
+Children can manage with adult supervision — the tunnel section in particular is an adventure for kids.

 What is the best time to visit Uplistsikhe?

 Before noon is best — the morning light hits the orange volcanic rock beautifully, and the site is less crowded.
-We depart at 09:00 precisely to arrive before the midday tour buses.
+We depart at 09:00 precisely to arrive before the midday tour buses from Tbilisi.
+If you prefer an afternoon departure, the hour before sunset produces dramatic shadows and golden-coloured rock.

 Can I visit Uplistsikhe independently?

 Yes — there is public transport from Gori to near the site.
-However, a guide adds substantial value: the cave complex has no English signage, the context of 3000 years of history is complex, and the tunnel, best photo spots, and hidden sections are easy to miss without guidance.
+However, a guide adds substantial value: the cave complex has no English signage, the context of 3000 years of history is complex and layered, and the tunnel, the best photography spots, and several hidden sections are easy to miss without guidance.
+You would also need to arrange your own transport from Tbilisi to Gori and then from Gori to the site, which adds significant time and complexity.

 Is the Stalin Museum worth visiting?

 The Stalin Museum in Gori is a fascinating time capsule of Soviet-era hagiography — designed to glorify Stalin while being built in the city of his birth.
-The museum itself tells you as much about Soviet propaganda as about Stalin.
-Whether to include it depends on your interest level.
+Whether you find it fascinating or uncomfortable (or both), it is one of the most unusual museums in the post-Soviet world.
+Whether to include it is entirely your choice.
 We can skip it to spend more time at Uplistsikhe or add Mtskheta instead.

 Why Choose This Tour

-Uplistsikhe in 7-8 hours from Tbilisi: a 3000-year-old cave city with throne halls, pagan temples, a 60m tunnel, and panoramic views from a IX century basilica — plus Gori with its fortress and optional Stalin Museum.
-One of the most historically layered sites in Georgia, best experienced with a guide who knows where to go.
+Uplistsikhe in 7-8 hours from Tbilisi: a 3000-year-old cave city with throne halls, pagan temples, a 60-metre underground tunnel, and panoramic views from a IX century basilica — plus Gori with its fortress and the option of the Stalin Museum.
+One of the most historically layered sites in Georgia, best experienced with a guide who knows exactly where to go and what to look for.

 Included in Price